Ottispottis/icon-generator/README.md

 This project has a backend for handling the storing and retrieving of user data and icons, processing payments via Stripe and sending requests and receiving responses to and from the DALL-E 2 API.

+It is hosted on AWS Amplify and automatically builds a new version when changes are pushed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>